-^{ 2} Cor. vii, 4.
-Great is my glorying of you.
+\ 2 Cor. vii.
+4. Great is my glorying of you.
 I am filled with comfort.
-I am exceeding joyful.-Authorized Version.
+I am exceedingly joyful.-Authorised Version. † Whitehead's Life.

-Even their eldest brother Samuel added his seasonable exhortations to perseverance, in a short but vigorous letter - "I cannot say, I thought you always in every thing right; but I must now say, rather than you and Charles should give over your whole course, especially what relates to the castle, I would choose to follow either of you, nay, both of you, to your graves.
-I cannot advise you better, than in the words I proposed for a motto to a pamphlet, Στηθ' δδραῖος ὡς ἀχμων τυπτύμενος καλς γὰρ ἀδλητι δέρεσθαι καὶ νικαν.
-'Stand thou steadfast as a beaten anvil; for it is the part of a good champion to be flayed alive and to conquer.'"
-(Whitehead's Life.)
+Even their eldest brother Samuel added his seasonable exhortations to perseverance, in a short, but vigorous letter:-"I cannot say, I thought you always, in every thing right; but I must now say, rather than you and Charles should give over your whole course, especially what relates to the castle, I would choose to follow either of you, nay, both of you, to your graves.
+I cannot advise you better, than in the words I proposed for a motto to a pamphlet, $\sum \tau \eta \theta'$ & $\delta \rho a \tilde{a} \tilde{o} s \delta s d \kappa \mu \omega \nu \tau \nu \pi \tau \delta \mu \epsilon \nu o s$ 'Stand thou steadfast as a beaten anvil; for it is the part of a good champion to be flayed alive and to conquer.'"\

 Sickness, and cowardly desertion arising from weariness of the cross, some time after this, reduced the number of this little society of zealous young men, and the brothers were left to stand almost alone; but they still persevered with unabated zeal and diligence in their attempts to do good, exhibiting a rare example of decision, only to be accounted for by a preparing influence of God upon their hearts, thus training them up for still more arduous service.
-This it was which had implanted in them those admirable principles which are unreservedly laid open in a letter of Mr. John Wesley to his brother Samuel, who had begun to think that they were pushing the strictness of their personal piety too far:-
+This it was which had implanted in them those admirable principles which are unreservedly laid open in a letter of Mr. John Wesley to his brother Samuel, who had begun to think that they were pushing the strictness of their personal piety too far.

 "1.
 As to the end of my being, I lay it down for a rule, that I cannot be too happy, or therefore too holy; and thence infer that the more steadily I keep my eye upon the prize of our high calling, and the more of my thoughts and words and actions are directly pointed at the attainment of it, the better.
 2. As to the instituted means of attaining it, I likewise lay it down for a rule, that I am to use them every time I may.
-3. As to prudential means, I believe this rule holds of things indifferent in themselves; whatever I know to do me hurt, that to me is not indifferent, but resolutely to be abstained from: whatever I know to do me good, that to me is not indifferent, but resolutely to be embraced."
-(Whitehead's Life.)
+3. As to prudential means, I believe this rule holds of things indifferent in themselves; whatever I know to do me hurt, that to me is not indifferent, but resolutely to be abstained from: whatever I know to do me good, that to me is not indifferent, but resolutely to be embraced."\

-Adverting to this charge of overstrictness, and being "righteous overmuch," he also earnestly requests his mother to point out any instance in which she might judge from their unreserved communications to her of every part of their conduct, that they were too superstitious or enthu siastic on the one hand, or too remiss on the other.
-Some anxiety had indeed been created at home by the singularity of their proceedings, and the opposition they had roused at Oxford, which was probably the chief reason why the father extended his journey from London to Oxford at the close of the year 1731.
-He was, however, evidently satisfied with his personal observations and inquiries; for on his return to London he writes to Mrs. Wesley, that he had been well repaid for the expense and labour of his journey to Oxford, "by the shining piety of our two sons."
+Adverting to this charge of over strictness, and being "righteous overmuch," he also earnestly requests his mother to point out any instance in which she might judge, from their unreserved communications to her of every part of their conduct, that they were too superstitious or enthusiastic on the one hand or too remiss on the Some anxiety had indeed been created at home by the singularity of their proceedings, and the opposition they had roused at Oxford, which was probably the chief reason why the father extended his journey from London to Oxford at the close of the year 1731.
+He was, howe ever, evidently satisfied with his personal observations and inquiries; for on his return to London, he writes to Mrs. Wesley, that he had been well repaid for the expense and labour of his journey to Oxford, "by the shining piety of our two sons."